- Lake Superior is the largest body of water in the Great Lakes chain.

 Lake Superior has an average depth of 483 feet and a maximum depth of 1,333 feet.
 To better understand just how enormous the lake is, you could fit the entire state of South Carolina inside it.

-French explorers first discovered the lake in the 17th century, but the British took control of the region in the 1760s after their defeat in the French-Indian War.
-The British named it “superior” because it was superior in magnitude to the rest of the lakes on the continent.
+French explorers first discovered the lake in the 17th century, but the British took control of the region in the 1760s after their defeat in the French Indian War.
+The French named the lake le Lac supérieur, which means “upper lake” due to its position above Lake Huron.
+Later, the British anglicized the name to Lake Superior, citing its vast size.

-However, the history of this lake didn’t begin in 1700, but in 5,000 BC, over 10,000 years ago.
+However, the history of this lake didn’t begin in 1700, but in 5,000 BC.
 Pictographs on Canada’s eastern and western shores confirm that the Shield-Archaic peoples inhabited the area.

 Fast forward to modern times, Lake Superior is a huge tourist attraction where many go for a plethora of outdoor activities.
 If you were to go on vacation in the area, you might hear about the local folklore surrounding this giant lake.
 What secrets do its waters hold, and are they true?